 Treating COVID-19 and Managing Chemotherapy in Patients With Cancer and COVID-19

-Retrospective studies suggest that patients with cancer who were admitted to the hospital with SARS-CoV-2 infection have a high case fatality rate, with higher rates observed in patients with hematologic malignancies than in those with solid tumors.27,28
+Retrospective studies suggest that patients with cancer who were admitted to the hospital with SARS-CoV-2 infection have a high case-fatality rate, with higher rates observed in patients with hematologic malignancies than in those with solid tumors.44,45

-Recommendations for treatment of COVID-19 are the same for cancer patients as for the general population (AIII) (see Potential Antiviral Drugs Under Evaluation for the Treatment of COVID-19 and Immune-Based Therapy Under Evaluation for Treatment of COVID-19).
-Dexamethasone treatment in patients with COVID-19 who require supplemental oxygen or mechanical ventilation has been associated with a lower mortality rate.29 In cancer patients, dexamethasone is commonly used to prevent chemotherapy-induced nausea, as a part of tumor-directed therapy, and to treat inflammation associated with brain metastasis.
-The side effects of using dexamethasone to treat SARS-CoV-2 are not anticipated to be different between patients with or without cancer.
-If possible, treatments that are not currently recommended for SARS-CoV-2 infection should be administered as part of a clinical trial, since the safety and efficacy of these agents have not been well defined in patients with cancer.
+In patients with COVID-19 who required supplemental oxygen or mechanical ventilation, the use of dexamethasone has been associated with lower mortality than standard of care treatment alone.46 In patients with cancer, dexamethasone is commonly used to prevent chemotherapy-induced nausea, as a part of tumor-directed therapy, and to treat inflammation associated with brain metastasis.
+The side effects of dexamethasone are expected to be the same in patients with cancer as in those without cancer.
+If possible, treatments not currently recommended for SARS-CoV-2 infection should be administered as part of a clinical trial, since the safety and efficacy of these agents have not been well defined in patients with cancer.

-The NCCN recommends discontinuing G-CSF and granulocyte-macrophage colony-stimulating factor in patients with cancer and acute SARS-CoV-2 infection who do not have bacterial or fungal infections to avoid the hypothetical risk of increasing inflammatory cytokines and pulmonary inflammation.18,30 Secondary infections (e.g., invasive pulmonary aspergillosis) have been reported in critically ill patients with COVID-19.31,32
+The NCCN recommends against using G-CSF and granulocyte-macrophage colony-stimulating factor in patients with cancer and acute COVID-19 who do not have bacterial or fungal infections to avoid the hypothetical risk of increasing inflammatory cytokine levels and pulmonary inflammation.50,51 Secondary infections (e.g., invasive pulmonary aspergillosis) have been reported in critically ill patients with COVID-19.52,53

 Decisions about administering cancer-directed therapy to patients with acute COVID-19 and those who are recovering from COVID-19 should be made on a case-by-case basis; clinicians should consider the indication for chemotherapy, the goals of care, and the patient’s history of tolerance to the treatment (BIII).
-The optimal duration of time between resolution of infection and initiating or restarting cancer-directed therapy is unclear.
-Withholding treatment until COVID-19 symptoms have resolved is recommended, if possible.
-Prolonged viral shedding (detection of SARS-CoV-2 by molecular testing) may occur in cancer patients,2 although it is unknown how this relates to infectious virus and how it impacts outcomes.
-Therefore, there is no role for repeat testing in those recovering from COVID-19, and the decision to restart cancer treatments in this setting should be made on a case-by-case basis.
-The Panel recommends that clinicians who are treating COVID-19 in patients with cancer consult with a hematologist or oncologist before adjusting cancer-directed medications (AIII).
+The optimal time to initiate or restart cancer-directed therapies after the infection has resolved is unclear.
+If possible, clinicians should withhold treatment until COVID-19 symptoms have resolved.
+Prolonged viral shedding may occur in patients with cancer,2 although it is unknown how this relates to infectious virus and how it impacts outcomes.
+The decision to restart cancer treatments in this setting should be made on a case-by-case basis.
+Clinicians who are treating COVID-19 in patients with cancer should consult a hematologist or oncologist before adjusting cancer-directed medications (AIII).

-The use of potential antiviral or immune-based therapies to treat COVID-19 can present additional challenges in cancer patients.
-Clinicians should pay careful attention to potential drug-drug interactions and overlapping toxicities between drugs that are used to treat COVID-19 and cancer-directed therapies, prophylactic antimicrobials, corticosteroids, and other medications (AIII).
+The use of antiviral or immune-based therapies to treat COVID-19 can present additional challenges in patients with cancer.
+Clinicians should pay careful attention to potential overlapping toxicities and drug-drug interactions between drugs used to treat COVID-19 (e.g., ritonavir-boosted nirmatrelvir [Paxlovid], dexamethasone) and cancer-directed therapies, prophylactic antimicrobials, and other medications (AIII).

 Special Considerations in Children

-Preliminary published reports suggest that pediatric patients with cancer may have milder manifestations of COVID-19 than adult patients with cancer, although larger studies are needed.33-35 Guidance on managing children with cancer during the COVID-19 pandemic is available from an international group with input from the International Society of Paediatric Oncology, the Children’s Oncology Group, St. Jude Global, and Childhood Cancer International.36 Two publications include guidance for managing specific malignancies, guidance for supportive care, and a summary of web links from expert groups that are relevant to the care of pediatric oncology patients during the COVID-19 pandemic.36,37 Special considerations for using antivirals in immunocompromised children, including those with malignancy, are available in a multicenter guidance statement.38
+Preliminary published reports suggest that pediatric patients with cancer may have milder manifestations of COVID-19 than adult patients with cancer, although larger studies are needed.54-56 Guidance on managing children with cancer during the COVID-19 pandemic is available from an international group that received input from the International Society of Paediatric Oncology, the Children’s Oncology Group, St. Jude Global, and Childhood Cancer International.57 Two publications provide guidance on managing specific malignancies and supportive care and a summary of weblinks from groups of experts that are relevant to the care of pediatric oncology patients during the COVID-19 pandemic.57,58 Special considerations for using antiviral drugs in children who are immunocompromised, including those with malignancy, are available in a multicenter guidance statement.59

 - Dai M, Liu D, Liu M, et al. Patients with cancer appear more vulnerable to SARS-CoV-2: a multicenter study during the COVID-19 outbreak.
 Cancer Discov.
 2020;10(6):783-791.
 Available at: https://www.ncbi.nlm.nih.gov/pubmed/32345594.